-- Pelvic strengthening exercises should be learned and practiced.
+Pelvic strengthening exercises should be learned and practised.

 Overactive bladder (OAB), bladder cancer, foreign things in the bladder (stones or stents), Prostate Cancer and urethral stricture due to trauma or a sexually transmitted illness are some of the differential diagnoses for an enlarged prostate.